The Countries and Political Geography of East Asia

 Unlike its neighbor to the north, South Korea came under American control after World War 2.
 The country has become an economic powerhouse with remarkable growth in the technology sector.
 As a democracy, it partakes in competitive elections and has made a commitment to human rights.

 Today, Japan is a key ally of the United States and is a parliamentary democracy and a constitutional monarchy.
-The Emperor of Japan serves as a figurehead, while the executive power is held by the Prime Minister.
+The Emperor of Japan serves as a figurehead, while executive power is held by the Prime Minister.
 Japan is a global leader in technological innovation and is one of the world’s largest economies.

 Back